rbgadotti/SimpleRouter/README.md

 # Simple Router
-PHP Router in a single file.
+A simple PHP Router created in a single file differentiating verbs from requisition

+# What I Learned
+* How a router works
+* How to use regex to detected url params

 ## Usage